 Once you are in the properly hinged position over your base of support, you are ready to deal with obstacles on the trail.

 Your body instinctually wants to lean back and away from perceived danger.
 You can’t be blamed for thinking this will stop you from crashing, but you’d be wrong.
 This usually results in you leaving that hinged position you’ve worked so hard for.
 Worse yet, when you let instinct take over, your torso and center of mass follow your head and shoulders, making you progressively more unstable.

-Ironically, what would help you get through that terrain is staying steadfast in your hinged position, giving you a lower center of mass (more stability) and more traction on the front wheel.
+Ironically, what would help you get through that terrain is one of the hardest mountain biking skills to develop—staying steadfast in your hinged position.
+This will give you a lower center of mass, more stability, and more traction on the front wheel.

 Although you won’t literally be leaning into the danger, it can feel like it at first.
 With time you’ll have repatterned those instincts, and it will pay off with greater stability and the ability to sustain higher speeds.

-Whether you are riding over a big rock, a drop, a jump or even a berm, the same movement pattern is employed.
-Some people simply call it “pumping”, but Lee calls these movement patterns Row and Anti-Row.
-There is a distinct difference between these terms and pumping.
+Whether you are riding over a big rock, a drop, a jump, or even a berm, the same movement pattern is employed.
+Some people simply call it “pumping”, but Lee calls these the Row and Anti-Row.
+There is a distinct difference between these mountain biking skills and pumping.

 Most people view pumping as a push and pull, or up and down movement, but Row and Anti-Row are more dynamic and powerful.
 They work together in repeated succession, and if viewed from the side, your handlebars make a consistent, smooth circular motion rather than a simple fore and aft or up and down motion.

 Just like a rower on a crew team, the Row movement starts with your hips where you have the most power.
 From there, your arms continue to pull the bars up and back, effectively leveraging your bike up an obstacle or change in elevation – but your work isn’t done yet.